 As I wandered between the powerful street art, adorning old brick buildings, and barber shops, twisting magnificent man buns, I spotted a classy cocktail bar with cozy seating room for 10.
 I sat down and was left gawking at their unique and impressive shelf of alcohol.
-Behind it, a clever periodic table of alcohol chart adorned the wall.
+Behind it, a clever periodic table of alcohol chart hung on the wall.
 I knew I was at home.
 My partner and I ordered two, one of a kind drinks and chatted with the two Hungarian gentlemen as they shook us some of the best cocktails in town.
 It wasn’t long after my first sip I realized that I was visiting the new king of hipster cities in Europe, Budapest.

 Millennial travelers are flocking to the word’s top hipster destinations.
 This movement has accounted for a huge chunk of travel in recent years to cities like Berlin, Barcelona, Stockholm and Amsterdam, but these cities are moving over to make way for the new king Europe, Budapest and it’s glorious VII district.
 (I know, I’m thinking about FF too) This guide will lead you to all the things that make Budapest “The Hipster King.”
 As with any of my hipster guides we start with brunch and breakfast, continuing to local markets & food trucks, explore our inner nerd and end the night with a craft cocktail and a killer club.

 - 1 Hipster City Guide to Budapest

 - 1.0.1 Best Brunch and Breakfast in Budapest

 - 1.0.3 Geeky Things to Do in Budapest